dodohjin/Goddard-Group/README.md

  (It causes me to think that I have to learn ReactJS so badly.)

- I've practiced so much how to deal with different data type such as array & object by using huge json database related to his over 1500 papers.
+ I've practiced so much how to deal with different data type such as array & object by using huge json database with his over 1500 papers.

  I've also practiced how to make from excel to json, and web scraping.